 Programs & Events

-The Paul Rudolph Foundation is excited to announce festivities in celebration of Paul Rudolph’s 100th Birthday!
+The Paul Rudolph Foundation is excited to share the festivities in celebration of Paul Rudolph’s 100th Birthday!

-Thursday, October 25th the PRF will host a fundraiser–all the proceeds of which will be used to digitize more material from the Library of Congress holdings to further scholarship of Mr. Rudolph’s work.
-TICKETS
+Thursday, October 25th the PRF hosted a fundraiser–all the proceeds of which will be used to digitize more material from the Library of Congress holdings to further scholarship of Mr. Rudolph’s work.

-Friday, October 26th the PRF will host a day-long symposium with the Library of Congress.
-Admission is free, but reservations are required.
-Check back here for the full roster of speakers in the coming days!
-RSVP HERE
+Friday, October 26th the PRF hosted a day-long symposium with the Library of Congress.
+Admission was free, but reservations were required.

-The Schedule for the Symposium in honor of Paul Rudolph’s Centennial is as follows:
+The Schedule for the Symposium in honor of Paul Rudolph’s Centennial was as follows:

 8:30 am Security and Check-In